Updated: Jul 9

 I used wheat berries as the base of the salad, but you can use farro, quinoa or wild rice.
 All of these grains have a substantial texture and nice flavor that will pair nicely with the other ingredients.
 I also love dried cherries and pistachios together, but you can always go with apples and pecans, or pears and walnuts.
 This offers a great contrast between savory and sweet which is the best part of a Fall Harvest salad.
 It's about hitting all the different flavor notes and textures.
 Next up are some slightly bitter greens like arugula, kale or radicchio.
 I did a combination of all three and choose baby greens because the leaves are so tender and flavorful.
 You can also throw in a few sprigs of parsley which I always have hanging out in my fridge.
 Think about building textures with the salad greens you choose.

-To tie all that goodness together, I made an apple cider vinaigrette that incorporates the Parmesan Herb blend with apple cider vinegar, olive oil and honey.
+To tie all that goodness together, I made an apple cider vinaigrette that is a lovely blend of apple cider vinegar, olive oil and honey.
 The recipe makes more than enough so you will have extra.
 It keeps well in the fridge and homemade dressing is always so much better than store bought.
 Last but not least is the cheese.
 We need to give this salad some extra love with a generous shaving of Parmesan.
 That creamy component is the final touch and you can grate some over the top or use a vegetable peeler to get some nice ribbons.

 If you need some extra protein, try adding a can of drained chickpeas or rotisserie chicken.
 Who says salad is boring?